 “Volunteering encompasses a wonderful opportunity to make new friends who are driven in areas that you are passionate and motivated in,” Mr Muralidharan said.
 “The ability to collaborate with like-minded individuals builds foundations and skills that can assist you in a wide-range of future endeavors.”

 Mixing with people, thinking about projects, achieving goals, knowing you’re doing something of real value.
 All these things stimulate the brain and the immune system.
-It’s even been suggested that volunteering can provide even better health outcomes than eating well and exercise, and, according to the OECD Better Life Index, people who volunteer tend to be more satisfied with their lives.

 We celebrate the achievements and values of our students and alumni in a campaign that rolled out on campus, online, and on train stations, buses and street posters across Sydney last week.

 Wheelchair basketball athletes from the NSW Institute of Sport and Wheelchair Sports NSW showed their support for the Pave the Way campaign this week.

 It's National Science Week this week from 15-23 August and for all you science lovers, we have created a list of the University of Sydney's most exciting scientists on Twitter.